-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized.
+An impairment loss in respect of goodwill is not reversed.
+For other assets, an impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.

-(j) Employee benefits
+- 3. Significant accounting polices (continued) - (j) Employee benefits